nagasudhirpulla/taming_python/blog/skills/using_variables_functions_across_files.md

 * this is because, the file-path during import should be based on the entry python file.
 In our case the entry file was `index.py` and hence the import path is with respect to `index.py` as `utils.info_creator`

 ### Executing the example application code
-* The code will execute only when the file
+* The code should be executed by running `index.py`
+* If we run other files in the folders, we will get errors at the import statements because the imports are all defined at the level o

 ### Points to remember
 * file-paths used in the import statements are to be written as per the entry python file, not as per the python file in which the import statement.